thomastrapp/buggy-bawkses/readme.txt

          Google seems to be using K&R indent style, we use allman

      - legal
-         We don't care about legal information in files (yet)

      - build/header_guard
          Our header guard is namespace based, while Google's is file based